satish1901/Animal_detection/README.md

 # Animal_detection
-This system detects poachers and animals in infrared photographs taken by drones over the African safari.
+This system detects poachers and animals in infrared photographs of the BIRDSAI dataset (https://sites.google.com/view/elizabethbondi/dataset?authuser=0) taken by drones over the African safari.

 Method Tried: Detectron2

+This repository includes:

+A data visualizer for the B

 # Requirements:
 For AnimalsDataVisualizer.py: